sandeepkanabar/communitygroups/README.md

 ## Community Group Inactivity

-If your group has more than 90 days of inactivity in the number of events/meetups being heald, then you will be deemed an “Inactive” group via the Cloud Native Computing Foundation and removed from [community.cncf.io](https://community.cncf.io/).
+If your group has more than 90 days of inactivity in the number of events/meetups being held, then you will be deemed an “Inactive” group via the Cloud Native Computing Foundation and removed from [community.cncf.io](https://community.cncf.io/).
 There are many ways to keep your chapter active outside of regular in-person, speaker-to-audience meetups.
 Examples are:
 * Co-hosting a meetup with a neighboring chapter.
 [Learn about the Co-Host feature in Bevy](https://youtu.be/rEKoZ5OAGpo).
 * Host a study group for one of the many Kubernetes certifications
 * Use Bevy's virtual feature to host a virtual meetup or study group